 Grant County Lake Quality

 Only 3 lakes in Grant County carry an active grade.
 The county-level summary is therefore representative of those specific lakes, not necessarily of every water body in the county.
-Grant County averages to a C. The distribution behind that average matters more than the letter: a few stressed lakes versus many decent ones can produce the same average as the inverse.
+On average, Grant County lakes grade D, with phosphorus loading and reduced clarity showing up across most of the dataset.

 Quick Answers for Grant County

 Planning a trip?
-Check special fishing regulations for Jones Slough Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.
+Check special fishing regulations for Jones Slough Lake, and the best times to fish — or browse the full Wisconsin regulations index.

 All Lakes in Grant County